mpv-player/mpv/DOCS/man/en/options.rst

     Set the startup volume.
 A value of -1 (the default) will not change the volume.
 See also ``--softvol``.

---no-vsync
-    Tries to disable vsync.
-(Effective with some video outputs only.)

 --wid=<ID>
     (X11 and win32 only)
     This tells mpv to attach to an existing window.
 The ID is interpreted as